dmbarbour/glas/docs/GlasCLI.md

 ## Running Applications

+An application is expressed within a namespace, using 'app.\*' methods to simplify recognition, access control, and extraction.
 Users can reference and run applications in a few ways:

 * **--run**: To run 'foo', we look for 'env.foo.app.\*' in the user configuration.
 This application is lazily downloaded and compiled on demand, usually caching to avoid redundant effort.
   * *note:* users may reference 'hidden' apps outside of 'env.\*' if necessary, e.g. '.foo => foo.app.\*'.
-* **--script**: Build indicated file, package folder, or URL.
-The resulting namespace must define 'app.\*' at the toplevel.
+* **--script**: Compile indicated file, package folder, or URL.
+The generated namespace must define 'app.\*' at the toplevel.
   * **--script.FileExt**: Same as '--script' except we use the given file extension in place of the actual file extension for purpose of user-defined syntax.
 Mostly for use with shebang scripts in Linux, where file extensions may be elided.
 * **--cmd.FileExt**: Treated as '--script.FileExt' for an anonymous, read-only file in the caller's working directory.